College in the USA

 WHERE WOULD I LIVE?

-It’s worth noting that a US Colleges can consist of anywhere between 1,000 – 70,000 students!
+It’s worth noting that a College in the USA can consist of anywhere between 1,000 – 70,000 students!
 You can just imagine how big some College campuses need to be… Some are so huge that the campus is like a small town itself, whereas smaller campuses can feel more of a close, family community.
 The size of campus you would prefer is something to consider!

 Student accommodation (dorm room) at Santa Clara University, California